Dr. Dave's answers to frequently-asked questions (FAQs), mostly from the AZB discussion forum

 The Table Difficulty Factor (TDF) system provides a very easy system to measure how "tough" a table plays.
 It is based on table size and the three corner-pocket measurements illustrated below.
 Four factors are used to account for table size, pocket size, pocket wall angle, and pocket shelf depth.
 Each factor is a number less than, equal to, or greater than 1, where 1 indicates average or standard.
 By multiplying the four factors, you get the TDF which is a good measure of table "toughness."
 If TDF=1, the table has an average level of difficulty; if TDF>1, the table plays more difficult than average; and if TDF<1, the table plays easier than average.

-See the Table Difficulty Factor (TDF) document to see how the following four factors are assigned:
+See the Table Difficulty Factor (TDF) document to see how values for the following four factors are assigned:

 TSF: table size factor